Roubaix Canal

 The canal fell into disuse in 1985 and was going to be infilled for an urban expressway.
 Instead, the canal was repaired and reopened in September 2009.
 The first normal operating season, after dredging works on the Belgian canal, was 2011.

 Navigation

 The canal has been found by all boat owners who use it to be a surprisingly picturesque navigation, considering the industrial character of much of the route and the economic decline suffered by the population for decades.
 The summit level is part of the vast urban regeneration area of L'Union, in Tourcoing and Roubaix.
 As forecast by the initiators of the restoration project, the reopened canal has injected new life and a sense of pride in this part of the local industrial heritage.
-Locks and moveable bridges are operated by staff of the Lille metropolitan authority MEL (Espaces Naturels Métropolitains).
+Locks and moveable bridges are operated by staff of the Lille metropolitan authority MEL (Métropole_Européenne_de_Lille).